unicef/react-easyauth/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-### Acknowledgements

-The majority of the source code of this repo was developed by [@sureshsevarthi](http://github.com/sureshsevarthi).

-Also, this source code is based on [react-numeric](https://github.com/mkg0/react-numeric).